Level II Adjunct Faculty Engagement Program

-The Academy is hosting an informational webinar about the program on Tuesday, January 29, 2019 at 10:30 a.m. that will walk through an overview of the program, the application process and timeline, and ePortfolio rubric components.
-We suggest attending this webinar to learn more about the program and ask questions.
-A recording of the webinar will be posted for those who are unable to attend the live session.
+The Academy hosted an informational webinar about the program on Tuesday, January 29, 2019 at 10:30 a.m. that walks through an overview of the program, the application process and timeline, and ePortfolio rubric components.
+We suggest watching this webinar to learn more about the program.

 Who was involved in designing this program?

 A multi-disciplinary advisory team was convened in Spring 2017 after the Level II program was agreed upon in the newly approved adjunct faculty agreement.
 The team designed the program over the course of one year and will continue to meet to assess the efficacy of the program and ensure that it is meeting the broad needs of adjunct faculty at Harper College.

 The Adjunct Faculty Advisory Team consisted of the following adjunct faculty and Academy for Teaching Excellence staff members:

 - Karl Buschmann, Adjunct Faculty, Business & Social Science

 - James Heyland, Adjunct Faculty, Career & Technical Programs

 - Jennifer Lau-Bond, Adjunct Faculty, Resources for Learning

 - Marybeth Linse, Adjunct Faculty, Mathematics & Science